anatoletouvron/anatoletouvron/README.md

 # 👋 Hello!
 I'm Anatole — Front-End Developer in Paris

 Welcome to my GitHub!
-I'm a **front-end developer** with a strong focus on **animations**, **UX interactions**, and writing clean, maintainable code.
-I love crafting smooth experiences and diving deep into how things really work.
+I'm a **front-end developer** with a strong focus on **animations**, **interactions**, and writing clean, maintainable code.
+I love crafting smooth experiences and understanding how things really work.

 ---